mcfarljm/fortwrap/docs/manual.md

 * `ALLOCATABLE` or `POINTER` arguments
 * Assumed shape arrays (a declaration that looks like `INTEGER:: X(:)`).
-  The Fortran standard does not provide an interoperability mechanism for assumed shape arrays.
 * Strings with `INTENT(INOUT)`.
 Arrays of strings
 * Arrays of a derived type.
 These can be wrapped by creating a new derived type to contain an array of the derived type of